mattwalmsley/financial-modelling/quantitative/documentation/systematic_trading/02_statistical_foundations.md

 ## Systematic Ways to Extract Returns

 - Systematic strategies require the existence of codified sources of return, that can be systematized and backtested.
-- We can divide the possible sources into:
+- The possible sources can be divided into:
   - EMH compatible:
     - Risk factors, including CAPM
     - Other EMH compatible sources of return